 What Happens When a Creditor Attempts to Collect Discharged Debt?

-A creditor who files a lawsuit attempts to garnish wages or attach assets, or even calls or sends a collection letter in an attempt to collect on a discharged debt is in violation of the bankruptcy discharge order.
+A creditor who files a lawsuit attempts to garnish wages or attach assets, or even calls or sends a collection letter to collect on a discharged debt is in violation of the bankruptcy discharge order.
 This provides powerful protection in three ways.

 First, the bankruptcy discharge order provides a disincentive to creditors and debt collectors to pursue further collection action, since they are on notice that the debt is not legally collectible and that they may be subject to sanctions if they ignore the court order.

 Second, if a creditor or debt collector does take legal action to collect on a discharged debt, simply providing a copy of the bankruptcy discharge order should put an end to the proceedings.
-For example, if the creditor files a lawsuit, the new court can dismiss the case on the basis of the bankruptcy discharge order.
+For example, if the creditor files a lawsuit, the new court can dismiss the case based on the bankruptcy discharge order.

 Finally, when a creditor, collection agency or debt buyer violates the bankruptcy discharge by attempting to collect on a discharged debt, he or she is violating a court order.
 The bankruptcy court has the power not only to enforce its order but to punish creditors and debt collectors who violate the order.